Public Art in Stone: The Lasting Appeal of Sandstone for Monuments and Open Spaces

 Challenges and Considerations

-• Vulnerability to Pollution: Acid rain and atmospheric pollutants can, over time, cause erosion and discoloration of sandstone surfaces.
+• Vulnerability to Pollution: Moreover, Acid rain and atmospheric pollutants can, over time, cause erosion and discoloration of sandstone surfaces.
 This necessitates regular cleaning and, in some cases, the application of protective coatings.

-• Vandalism: Public art is inherently exposed to the risk of vandalism.
+• Vandalism: Yet, Public art is inherently exposed to the risk of vandalism.
 The resilient nature of stone can deter minor defacement, but more severe attacks can require specialized restoration efforts.

 • Structural Integrity: For very large or intricately carved pieces, understanding the structural limitations of the sandstone and ensuring proper engineering support is paramount to prevent cracking or collapse.